Refrigerators are often energy wasters and clutter collectors, but what can we do to make them fit better into our simpler lifestyles?

 Rethink warehouse store cardboard boxes.
-For most us, the quantities of food available at warehouse stores aren’t practical, so skip them most of the time.
+For most of us, the quantities of food available at warehouse stores aren’t practical, so skip them most of the time.
 Those huge boxes in your freezer keep it from functioning at its best, and often, the food toward the end of the box is freezer-burned, stale or icy.
-Buy what you need in the next week or two at stores with good prices and you’ll be upgrading your eating from freezer chic to fresh and flavorful.
+Buy what you need for the next week or two at stores with good prices and you’ll be upgrading your eating from freezer chic to fresh and flavorful.

 Rethink multiple fridges and deep freezers.
 If your household is only two to four people and you have more than one refrigerator or a separate deep freeze, you’re probably not using your space wisely.
-Unless you’re a freezer food guru who prepares all your means weeks in advance, you probably don’t need an extra freezer.
-And what’s in the refrigerator chugging away in the garage?
+Unless you’re a freezer food guru who prepares all your meals weeks in advance, you probably don’t need an extra freezer.
+And what’s in that refrigerator chugging away in the garage?
 For everyone I’ve ever known, it’s beer and a few things they overbought at Sam’s Club.

 Choosing More Wisely Next Time